regiimoep/setting-up-pegasus/README.md

 For example, I created `.m3u` files for all of my PSX games and ignored all other file extensions by adding an `x` to them in the metadata file:

 ![image](https://user-images.githubusercontent.com/106119828/169914927-0909d4e3-5664-4d98-8ea1-1aa702b0df47.png)

 Use the File names you want to run in the `.m3u` file.
 You can use any text editor to create them.

 ![image](https://user-images.githubusercontent.com/106119828/169915010-5c1cc3d5-3a2a-4a72-ba0b-e0cf44a8e5b7.png)
 Example for an edited metadata file.

+For other systems, it may simply suffice to invalidate a few file extensions.
+In my case, this was possible for PC Engine CD.

 ## Step 11 (not optional) - Enjoy playing!